AMartins87/genius-trivia-quiz/README.md

 - **CONTENT**
     - My source for questions and correct answers was [Best Life](https://bestlifeonline.com/genius-trivia-questions/).
     - The icons in the rules' container and at the end of the  game were taken from [Font Awesome](https://fontawesome.com/)
     - Font is sourced from [Google Fonts](https://fonts.google.com/).
 I chose IM Fell Double Pica SC specifically to attract users and grab their attention.
 It also compliments the overall look of the quiz styling.

 - **CODE**
     - As mentioned in comments in my script.js, I have used the walk-through Love Maths project as my anchor point, and [Site Point](https://www.sitepoint.com/simple-javascript-quiz/) to guide me through the project.
-    - I took an inspiration from [CodingNepal - JS](https://youtu.be/WUBhpSRS_fk)/[CodingNepal - HTML/CSS](https://www.codingnepalweb.com/quiz-app-with-timer-javascript/) for the look and from [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k&t=979s) for the functionality.
+    - I took an inspiration from [CodingNepal - JS](https://youtu.be/WUBhpSRS_fk) / [CodingNepal - HTML/CSS](https://www.codingnepalweb.com/quiz-app-with-timer-javascript/) for the look and from [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k&t=979s) for the functionality.

 - **MEDIA**
     - Background image was sourced from Pexels and it belongs to [Felix Mittermeier](https://www.pexels.com/photo/galaxy-1146134/).
+    - Favicon images was sourced from [Clipart World](https://clipart.world/brain-clipart/black-and-white-brain-clipart/) which is free to download and use for websites/blogs, art projects, school assignment, business presentations, sharing on social networks, or any personal purposes.